 The expression created with this method does not use table aliases because Enterprise Objects Framework assumes that all INSERT, UPDATE, and DELETE statements are single-table operations.
 As a result, all keys in qualifier should be simple key names; no key paths are allowed.
 To generate DELETE statements that do use table aliases, you must override prepareDeleteExpressionForQualifier: to send a setUseAliases:YES message prior to invoking super's version.

 dropDatabaseStatementsForConnectionDictionary: administrativeConnectionDictionary:

+'''

-+ (NSArray \)dropDatabaseStatementsForConnectionDictionary: (NSDictionary \)connectionDictionary administrativeConnectionDictionary:(NSDictionary \)adminDictionary expressionForString:
++ (NSArray )dropDatabaseStatementsForConnectionDictionary:

+(NSDictionary )connectionDictionary

+administrativeConnectionDictionary:(NSDictionary )adminDictionary

+'''

-Generates the SQL statements to drop the database (or user, for Oracle).
+Generates the SQL statements to drop a database (or user, for Oracle).

+'''

-See also: + createDatabaseStatementsForConnectionDictionary: administrativeConnectionDictionary:
+See Also: + createDatabaseStatementsForConnectionDictionary: administrativeConnectionDictionary:

+'''